webdevhamid/bankist/README.md

-# Static Bankist Application
+# Bankist Application

-A modern bankist app with great design and animation.
+A modern bankist app with great design and functionality.

 ### User 1
   - USER_NAME: ah